+- 5.1.1.
+Community Criteria for Capital Project Priorities: The community participation process generated the following criteria to prioritize potential capital improvement projects: - Efforts should be concentrated on Edith, the "backbone" of the community. - (ii) Actions should increase safety and acknowledge and celebrate the historic and cultural heritage of the community. - (iii) Projects should be accessibility to all income levels though housing development that encourages pride in the community and increased "ownership" in its future (continuing to support efforts like the Greater Albuquerque Housing Partnership) - (iv) Efforts should connect the residential neighborhoods from Menaul to Lomas. - (v) Projects should support successful efforts for building community identity like those in Barelas (community plazas, streetscape murals, entry features). - (vi) Projects should be more childfriendly.
+Child-supportive projects like a community center or expanding the functions of senior center to incorporate children's activity were also discussed. - (vii) Projects should introduce safety, traffic calming, community building/identity and child friendly environments to the area.

 5.1.2.
-Community Criteria for Capital Project Priorities: The community participation process generated the following criteria to prioritize potential capital improvement projects:

-- Efforts should be concentrated on Edith Boulevard, the "backbone" of the community. - (ii) Actions should increase safety and acknowledge and celebrate the historic and cultural heritage of the community. - (iii) Projects should be accessible to all income levels though housing development that encourages pride in the community and increased "ownership" in its future (continuing to support efforts like the Greater Albuquerque Housing Partnership). - (iv) Efforts should connect the residential neighborhoods from Menaul to Lomas Boulevards. - (v) Projects should support successful efforts for building community identity like those in Barelas (community plazas, streetscape murals, entry features).

-- (vi) Projects should be more childfriendly.
-Child-supportive projects like a community center or expanding the functions of senior center to incorporate children's activity were also discussed. - (vii) Projects should introduce safety, traffic calming, community building/identity and child friendly environments to the area.
+Broadway Boulevard Recommendations

+- Post residential area signs to calm traffic on Broadway, particularly for the stretch north of Odelia Road to Menaul Road.
+Signs could help highlight the presence of residential homes. - (ii) Ensure compliance with CABQ landscape and parking requirements when properties on Broadway redevelop/within one year of this Plan's adoption.
+This measure would require property owners to provide landscape strips to buffer parking and loading areas that face Broadway.
+These enhancements would improve the street environment by providing shade and encouraging walking and transit use. - (iii) Install public art, improve lighting, and widen sidewalks in the I-40 underpass to improve safety and help unify the community by removing a barrier between the north and south halves of the neighborhood. - (iv) Improve pedestrian crossings at Lomas intersection. - (v) Where it exists, use excess ROW to increase sidewalk widths to at least 6 feet and/or provide landscape strips to buffer pedestrians from traffic, plant street trees, and create a more complete street environment. - (vi) Coordinate streetscape improvement plans south of Lomas with plans north of Lomas.

 5.1.3.
-Broadway Boulevard Recommendations

-- Post residential area signs to calm traffic on Broadway Boulevard, particularly for the stretch north of Odelia Road to Menaul Boulevard.
-Signs could help highlight the presence of residential homes.
-[130-pending] - (ii) Ensure compliance with CABQ landscape and parking requirements.
-This measure would require property owners to provide landscape strips to buffer parking and loading areas that face Broadway Boulevard.
-These enhancements would improve the street environment by providing shade and encouraging walking and transit use. - (iii) Install public art, improve lighting, and widen sidewalks in the I-40 underpass to improve safety and help unify the community by removing a barrier between the north and south areas of the neighborhood. - (iv) Improve pedestrian crossings at Lomas Boulevard intersection. - (v) Where it exists, use excess ROW to increase sidewalk widths to at least six feet and/or provide landscape strips to buffer pedestrians from traffic, plant street trees, and create a complete street environment. - (vi) Coordinate streetscape improvement plans south of Lomas Boulevard with plans north of Lomas Boulevard.

-5.1.4.
 Odelia Road Recommendations

-- (i) Make streetscape improvements along Odelia Road to slow traffic and enhance pedestrian safety features: installation of medians with decorative fencing to improve safety and force pedestrians to cross at the traffic light in front of AHS.
+- Make streetscape improvements along Odelia Road that slow traffic and enhance pedestrian safety features, including: installation of medians with decorative fencing to improve safety and force pedestrians to cross at the traffic light in front of AHS.
 This measure could signal drivers to slow down near the school entrance.
 These and other improvements can be evaluated in a recommended Neighborhood Traffic Management Plan. - Post residential area signs to calm traffic.
-Signs should highlight the presence of residences.
-[130-pending] - (iii) Construct a raised median with low landscaping on Odelia Road just west of the I-25 overpass to provide a pedestrian refuge and signal drivers to slow down near the AHS entrance. - (iv) Incorporate street calming techniques into streetscape such as narrowing lanes, adding street trees and striping on street parking where possible to calm automobile traffic while maintaining the current traffic capacity. - (v) Widen sidewalks to at least six feet; construct missing sidewalks on the north side of the street between Locust Place and I-25; construct landscape strips with street trees where feasible. - (vi) Provide benches with shade at the bus stops located in front of AHS.
+Signs should highlight the presence of residences. - (iii) Construct a raised median with low landscaping on Odelia Road just west of the I-25 overpass to provide a pedestrian refuge and signal drivers to slow down near the AHS entrance. - (iv) Incorporate street calming techniques into streetscape such as narrowing lanes, adding street trees and striping on street parking where possible to calm automobile traffic while maintaining the current traffic capacity. - (v) Widen sidewalks to at least 6 feet; construct missing sidewalks on the north side of the street between Locust and I-25; construct landscape strips with street trees where feasible. - (vi) Provide benches with shade at the bus stops located in front of AHS.

-5.1.5.
+5.1.4.
 Mountain Road Recommendations

-(i) Create a consistent width of Mountain Road with streetscape from Broadway Boulevard to I-25.
-Narrowing the portion of Mountain Road between Edith and Broadway Boulevards would help calm vehicular traffic.
+(i) Create a consistent width of Mountain Road/Streetscape from Broadway to I-25.
+Narrowing the portion of Mountain Road between Edith and Broadway would help calm vehicular traffic.